ropensci/europepmc/cran-comments.md

 ---

-This submission supports the most recent API version and should fix warning messages.
+This submission fixes warnings and note reported by CRAN Package Check Results for europepmc.

 Thanks!